xmodar/MTUtilities/README.txt

     pip install PyDictionary==1.5.2
     pip install Speech==0.5.2

-There was some little modefications made to the following files in order to work properly:
+There was some little modefications made to the following files in order to work properly Nothing will be missed up and you can always backup the files just in case:

     File: %PythonLocation%\Lib\site-packages\PyDictionary\Utils.py
         Line #5 changed from